Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ansible all -m copy -a "content='automation ALL=(root) NOPASSWD:ALL' dest=/etc/sudoers.d/automation"
 ```

+## Similar Question

-## Similar Question, this question is certainly coming in the exam.
+> this question is certainly coming in the exam.

 Because you will have to install software on the managed hosts, you need to do the following: